Our campaign

 Direct burdens include mandatory filing of U.S. income tax declarations—in addition to whatever declarations people need to file in their countries of residence, and whether or not the person has ever lived or worked in the United States—and mandatory reporting of non-U.S. financial accounts.
 Penalties for non-compliance are draconian even for any unintended errors or omissions.

-Indirect burdens resulting from U.S. law include non-U.S. financial institutions refusing U.S. citizens abroad any banking services beyond basic savings accounts and checking accounts.
-Even access to mortgages can be a problem.
+Indirect burdens resulting from U.S. law include non-U.S. financial institutions refusing U.S. citizens abroad any banking services beyond basic savings accounts and checking accounts—and sometimes refusing even those, too.
+Access to mortgages can also be a problem.
 This condemns millions of Americans abroad to having to pursue more difficult and expensive options for personal savings.

 How we plan to win

-First, we plan to identify as many Americans living abroad as possible, ask them to share stories of their U.S. tax woes, and ideally also to donate to the cause.
+Please help us reach as many Americans living abroad as possible, encourage them to share testimonials of their U.S. tax woes, and also to donate to our campaign to help us win.

-In parallel, we will take our campaign to Washington.
-Even though we will rely on volunteers as much as we can, we will also need professional help, and that costs money.
-That’s why donations will be really important.
+Even though we rely on volunteers as much as we can, we also need professional help, and paying for that costs money.
+That’s why every donation is really important.